 LeadsBridge is a cloud-based integration platform both GDPR and Privacy-Shield compliant with a strong focus on privacy-safe best practices.
 For example, in the case of Facebook Custom Audiences, LeadsBridge will convert the personal data in HASHED keys in real-time (in VCPU memory) without storing any sensitive data in any place.

 Using LeadsBridge helps companies to safely and automatically sync their Custom Audiences, making sure they are always updated with people who gave permission to be targeted.
+It’s both easy to use and free to try out so that you, too can create bridges between your favorite marketing tools.

 The third thing to consider is the GDP and Facebook Lookalike Audiences.